MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 the **SetValue** method, use the **InputObject** parameter of the `Get-Member` cmdlet.

 When you pipe an array to `Get-Member`, PowerShell sends the items one at a time and `Get-Member` returns the type of each item in the array (ignoring duplicates).

 When you use the **InputObject** parameter, `Get-Member` returns the members of the array.

 For example, the following command gets the members of the `$a` array variable.

 ```powershell
 Get-Member -InputObject $a
 ```

-You can also get the members of an array by typing a comma (,) before the value that is piped to the `Get-Member` cmdlet.
+You can also get the members of an array by typing a comma (`,`) before the value that's piped to the `Get-Member` cmdlet.
 The comma makes the array the second item in an array of arrays.
 PowerShell pipes the arrays one at a time and `Get-Member` returns the members of the array.
 Like the next two examples.

 ```powershell
 ,$a | Get-Member